ruizhang84/Android-team/Project2/Docs/ProjectPlan.md

 ***2.2.1 Inception :***

 In this phase, we will go from the the idea of the product to the vision of the end product, the Android app TCCart.
-We will need to delimite the project scope and make the business case for the product presented.
+We will need to delimit the project scope and make the business case for the product presented.

 *Activities Performed:*

-We will develope the initial project plan, which shows the phase, iterations, roles roles of the participants, schedule, and milestones, etc. We will also make vision document that produce a simplified use-case model.
+We will develop the initial project plan, which shows the phase, iterations, roles roles of the participants, schedule and milestones, etc. We will also make vision document that produce a simplified use-case model.
 In addition, we will aslo develop a tentative architecture.

 - Project plan (initial, this document).